cpif/nvim/README.md

 for coding.
 If you happen to be in the same position, there might be a useful idea here for you here and there.

-[^1]: Notable exception: Syntax highlighting for `fish` scripts, written in vimscript; there is no attribution in the file.
+[^1]: Notable exception: Syntax files written in vimscript.
-  Thanks, whoever I got that from!